kzha0/kzha0/README.md

-BA student and part-time coding hobbyist, exploring business analytics and ML.
+BA student and coding hobbyist, exploring business analytics and ML.